 PORTSMOUTH, Va. – The 15-year-old who was accused of shooting and severely injuring a Portsmouth Police officer was formally indicted by a grand jury Thursday for attempted capital murder.
 He will be tried as an adult.

-Portsmouth Police took 15-year-old Will Patterson into custody that same day.
+Portsmouth Police took 15-year-old William Patterson Jr. into custody that same day.

 Patterson was also indicted on two counts of Robbery, four counts of Use of a Firearm, one count of Attempted Malicious Wounding, one count of Aggravated Malicious Wounding, four counts of Discharge of a Firearm in Public, one count of Carrying a Concealed Weapon, one count of Possession of a Handgun by a Juvenile and one count of Malicious Shooting/Throwing at a Train or Car.